we were one people in two states,

 In 2011, with massive protests against the regime of President Saleh occurring in various parts of the country, southern separatists began to again agitate for independence.
 Protestors in Aden in April 2011, for example, called not only for President Saleh to resign, but also for a complete split with the northern part of the country.

+After Saleh was toppled in the popular uprising of 2011, the Hirak gained momentum.
 By the end of 2012, the Southern Movement or Hirak, based out of the southern port city of Aden, had transformed itself from a simple alliance of disgruntled workers from the former People’s Democratic Republic of Yemen (PDRY) into a formidable, although divided, political bloc whose more radical elements were calling for nothing short of secession from the “northern” government in Sanaa.

 Internal divisions among southerners in general has been a sensitive topic for both the committee and the Yemeni population at large.
 Although it is an ongoing debate, many agree that “Hirak doesn't represent all the south, and the south is not all Hiraki," a reality that made designating southern representatives to the 2013 National Dialogue Conference (NDC) a potentially explosive subject.
 The preparatory committee addressed that issue by announcing that 50-percent of seats will be reserved for southerners, in an apparent concession to lure Hirakis to the negotiation table.
 But because members of parties other than Hirak could also be considered southerners, even if they do not agree with the movement’s objectives, the last-minute effort may fall flat.
 Hirak’s participation in the dialogue remained up in the air.